 - Increase customer satisfaction by making the package easier to open and lowering the amount of waste the customers have to deal with, possibly leading to more favorable customer reviews.

-- Offer you access to being found by users that filter for FFP products.
+- Make you searchable to users that filter for FFP products.

 - Provide you with an official label for you to use in your customer communication that has trust among Amazon customers and distinguish your products from competitors.

 - Motivate you to rethink your packaging and come up with creative solutions that are both better for the environment and your customers.

 Some might criticize that the FFP program doesn’t go far enough in its efforts towards sustainable packaging.
 While there is some truth to that, we like to think about it more as providing incentive to a big player like Amazon to continue their efforts.
-The more sellers participate in programs like these and the more customers get exposed to them the higher the probability for Amazon to put resources into making the program better.
+The more sellers participate in programs like these and the more customers get exposed to them the higher the probability for Amazon to put resources into improving the program.

 Convinced already?
 Let’s look at the process of how to enrol in the program.

 Amazon’s Frustration Free Packaging Program – How Do I Participate?

 The process for enrolling in the FFP program is straightforward but at the same time quite involved since it requires 3rd party testing of your packaging.
 This article provides a detailed overview of all the steps required to get certified.
 For a quick estimation of time and resources here is a summary of the required steps.

 - Get the appropriate passing test report (ISTA 6), go through the requirements and make sure your product will pass.